 The purpose behind the tool is to identify potentially effective compounds using previously known information about a small number of compounds.
 For example, if we can tag a few of the compounds we can – by association – estimate with a high probability of success whether the compounds near them in the resulting map (such as in figure 4) have high effectiveness potential.

-Figure 4 Compounds Grouped by Bitterness
+Figure 5 Compounds Grouped by Bitterness

+1.6 Capabilities and Operational Effectiveness

+Figure 6 describes the top level operational needs: